Ritika-Saini28/Tableau_Project/README.md

 Welcome to the Sales Insight Dashboard, a comprehensive and interactive Tableau dashboard designed to provide a clear and detailed analysis of sales performance across various dimensions.
-This dashboard is created to help sales teams, managers, and stakeholders gain actionable insights into sales data, identify trends, and make informed decisions to drive business growth
+This dashboard is created to help sales teams, managers, and stakeholders gain actionable insights into sales data, identify trends, and make informed decisions to drive business growth.
 </b><h2>Key Features</h2></b>
 <b>Sales Overview:</b>A high-level summary of total sales, including metrics such as total sales, total profit, customers data, total quantity of products, and total orders.